-Foot pain treatment looks to reduce pain, inflammation, instability and weakness.
+Foot pain treatment looks to reduce any pain, inflammation, instability and weakness associated with foot and ankle problem.
 To be effective, it should address both the cause of the problem e.g. weakness or abnormal foot biomechanics, and the symptoms e.g. pain and swelling.

 The popular acronym RICE stands for Rest, Ice, Compression and Elevation.
 This is usually the best first line foot pain treatment option with any new incidence of pain.
 It aims to protect the foot from any further injury, as well as reducing pain and inflammation.
 When used effectively, it can help reduce the impact of an injury and can help to speed up healing.

 Weakness in the foot and calf muscles is a vital part of foot pain treatment for virtually any foot problem.
 The muscles need to be able to work effectively together to support the foot and maintain the foot arches as well as controlling how the foot moves.
 As well as having good strength, they also need to have good endurance i.e. be able to keep working all day without tiring.
 Visit the foot and ankle strengthening section for a whole range of exercise to build up the strength and support around your ankle as part of your foot pain treatment.

 As well as having good strength in the muscles, you also need good flexibility.
 Tightness in the foot and calf muscles makes subtle changes to the position of the foot and how forces are transferred up the leg.
 Tight muscles make us more prone to injury and pain and can slow down the healing process.
 Visit the foot and ankle stretches section to find out how to effectively stretch the different muscles around the foot as part of your foot pain treatment.